awsdocs/aws-systems-manager-user-guide/doc_source/managed-instances-password-reset.md

 1. To reset the password for a user on a managed node, run the following command\.
 Replace each *example resource placeholder* with your own information\.
 **Note**
 To use the AWS CLI to reset a password, the Session Manager plugin must be installed on your local machine\.
-For information, see [\(Optional\) Install the Session Manager plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.
+For information, see [Install the Session Manager plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.

 ------
 #### [ Linux & macOS ]